CZ-NIC/convey/docs/convey-help-cmd-output.md

   --split COLUMN        Split by this COLUMN.
   -s [COLUMN],..., --sort [COLUMN],...
                         List of columns.
+  -a [COLUMN, FUNCTION], ..., [group-by-COLUMN], --aggregate [COLUMN, FUNCTION], ..., [group-by-COLUMN]
+                        Aggregate
+                        Ex: --aggregate 2,sum # will sum the second column
+                        Ex: --aggregate 2,sum,3,avg # will sum the second column and average the third
+                        Ex: --aggregate 2,sum,1 # will sum the second column grouped by the first
+                        Ex: --aggregate 1,count # will count the grouped items in the 1st column (count will automatically set grouping column to the same)

+                        Available functions:
+                        * avg
+                        * sum
+                        * count
+                        * min
+                        * max
+                        * list
+                        * set
   --otrs_id OTRS_ID     Ticket id
   --otrs_num OTRS_NUM   Ticket num
   --otrs_cookie OTRS_COOKIE